 Texas AgriLife Extension Service recently conducted a series of meetings called the Texas Community Futures Forum in every county in the state.
 These meetings brought local residents together to identify the top issues they feel need to be addressed to maintain or improve their quality of life in the future.
 Water was a top issue in virtually all counties, especially in central Texas.

 We need to build more water efficient landscapes.
-There are many tools at our disposal to do this including choosing drought tolerant plants, water efficient landscape designs, drip irrigation and other technologies, and rainwater collection are just a few examples.
+There are many tools at our disposal to do this.
+Choosing drought tolerant plants, utilizing water efficient landscape designs, installing drip irrigation, and rainwater collection are just a few examples.

 Xeriscape, WaterWise, WaterSmart or whatever name you put on it, water efficient landscaping is here to stay.
 We can and should be part of the solution.
 Get a head start on the future with some wise investments in your landscape today.